🎬 Video Generation¶

 -

-PerformRecast presents a GAN-based portrait video editing method built upon a corrected 3DMM keypoint transformation formulation.
-By applying expression deformation before head rotation — consistent with the FLAME model — the method achieves precise disentanglement of expression and head pose.
-A Boundary Alignment Module (BAM) is further introduced to address stitching misalignment between facial and non-facial regions.
-The approach substantially outperforms existing methods under both expression replacement and expression enhancement modes.
+PerformRecast proposes a GAN-based portrait video editing method utilizing an improved 3DMM keypoint transformation formula.
+By applying expression deformation before head rotation (consistent with the FLAME model), precise disentanglement of expression and head pose is achieved.
+A Boundary Alignment Module is introduced to resolve stitching misalignments between facial and non-facial regions.
+The method significantly outperforms existing approaches in both expression replacement and enhancement modes.

 - Phantom: Physics-Infused Video Generation via Joint Modeling of Visual and Latent Physical Dynamics